FlapShatner/remindas/README.md

 <br>
 Auth and user management is handled with Clerk, with Planetscale to store user's reminder data.
 SMS messages are sent using Twilio's messaging API.
 Shadcn/ui is implemented as the UI components and all styling is in Tailwind.
 <br>
+Reminders are scheduled using a Vercel cron job that runs every minute.
+The cron job calls an API endpoint which checks the database for any reminders that are scheduled for the next minute.
+If any are found, the reminder is sent to the user's phone number using Twilio's messaging API.
+The reminder is then marked as sent.

 ## Usage example